matatk/element-highlighter/README.md

 Keyboard workflow tips
 ----------------------

-* Pressing <kbd>Return</kbd>/<kbd>Enter</kbd> or simply moving focus away from an input box will run the selector, or update the outline style, if the values have changed.
+* Pressing <kbd>Return</kbd>/<kbd>Enter</kbd> or simply moving focus away from an input box will run the selector/XPath, or update the outline style, if the values have changed.

-* In addition, if you're running in manual mode (where the page is not monitored for changes), pressing <kbd>Return</kbd>/<kbd>Enter</kbd> will re-run the selector even if it hasn't changed.
+* In addition, if you're running in manual mode (where the page is not monitored for changes), pressing <kbd>Return</kbd>/<kbd>Enter</kbd> will re-run the selector/XPath even if it hasn't changed.

-* Making the selector blank will disable highlighting.
+* Making the selector/XPath blank will disable highlighting.
 If you enter a blank outline style, the default style will come back.

-* The pop-up stays open after you've entered/updated values, so you can keep refining your selector.
-Instead of pressing <kbd>Return</kbd>/<kbd>Enter</kbd> after inputting a new selector/outline, you can just press <kbd>Escape</kbd> and the pop-up will close, and the new value will be used.
+* The pop-up stays open after you've entered/updated values, so you can keep refining your selector/XPath.
+Instead of pressing <kbd>Return</kbd>/<kbd>Enter</kbd> after inputting a new selector/XPath/outline, you can just press <kbd>Escape</kbd> and the pop-up will close, and the new value will be used.

 Limitations
 -----------

 It's possible that, depending on the page's styling, the use of landmark regions will alter the visual presentation of the page.
+In extreme cases, it could interfere with the functionality, though this is expected to be very rare.

+The support for XPaths is somewhat limited right now (it is geared towards absolute paths that return single results, though support for more is in progress).

 The extension is forbidden from running on some pages.
 If you visit a built-in browser page (where the URL doesn't start with `https?://`) the pop-up's input controls will be disabled.
 However, the extension will also not run on the browser's extension store pages, and that is not detected by the pop-up.